 Center for Urban Entrepreneurship (CUE)

-Ebony Miller was named interim director of Rochester Institute of Technology’s Center for Urban Entrepreneurship (CUE) in November 2015.
+Ebony Miller-Wesley is the director of Rochester Institute of Technology’s Center for Urban Entrepreneurship (CUE).
 CUE, located on the first floor of the RIT Downtown Center in the former historic Rochester Savings Bank building at 40 Franklin St., provides business and consulting services to urban entrepreneurs or anyone who has an existing business or is hoping to launch a new business within the urban area.

-In her role, Miller, formerly CUE program manager, will lead the center’s efforts to raise funds to provide critical assistance to underserved businesses in high growth sectors, and foster outreach and collaboration with the Rochester City School District and entrepreneurship education for dislocated workers.
-She will also maintain partnerships with entrepreneurship and training efforts currently found within RIT’s Simone Center for Student Innovation and Entrepreneurship, Venture Creations business incubator, as well as other community, government and economic development organizations.
+In her role, Ebony, formerly CUE program manager, leads the center’s efforts to raise funds to provide critical assistance to underserved businesses in high growth sectors, and foster outreach and collaboration with the Rochester City School District and entrepreneurship education for dislocated workers.
+She also maintains partnerships with entrepreneurship and training efforts currently found within RIT’s Simone Center for Student Innovation and Entrepreneurship, Venture Creations business incubator, as well as other community, government and economic development organizations.